Short story #2

 Why hadn’t people stormed the capital?
 Demanded a place on the last ships?
 Who knows.
 Apathy, maybe?
 A fear of going outside, partly.
 Hope, perhaps.
 Yes, hope—dumb, blind hope that things would get better, and an iron-willed commitment to simply surviving, day by day.
 A mixture of all those things.

 Something came over Sarah, striking her like lightning.
 Her face lit up.

 “If it’s going to happen anyway, if it’s all ending, then I’ve decided: I’m going outside again.“

-“Sarah…” Her mother trailed, seized by dark fear.
+“Sarah…” Her mother trailed, a dark fear washing over her.

 “I’m sorry mum.
 You had your whole life—and I can never resent you for that.
 But now, at the end of mine—of ours—I wish to be outside once last time.
 I want to make a choice, rather than have them made for me.”